 As digital workplaces gain traction, the question often arises as to whether intranets are still a necessity.
 While we believe that the role and shape of intranets need to undergo some substantial changes, the concept itself is still an important part of the digital workplace.

-The main strength of intranets is to provide a front door through which an employee can find the various tools and services of the digital workplace.
+The main strength of modern intranets is to provide a front door through which an employee can find the various tools and services of the digital workplace.
 This front door needs to be easily accessible on all devices, branded and personalized, and to act as a communication hub.

 Sounds a lot like the list from point #14, right?
 That's why an employee app can and should be a lot more than “just an app.”
 It needs to be both a communication hub and the front door intranet—one that’s mobile but also works on desktop.
 Such a platform can be a great front door to an Office 365 environment, for example, with tools like SharePoint, Yammer, or Teams.